-In honour of Canada’s big 150th, there’s no better time to explore other provinces and cities in and pay tribute and get to know its people (and bars).
-Newfoundland is home to some of Canada’s best restaurants, and with a population of just half a million people, this province boasts not only beautiful coastlines and picture-perfect ocean views, but also the nicest, friendliest people, who also happen to be very talented in the kitchen indeed.
+If you’re not from here, you’re a come from away.
+In honour of Canada’s big 150th, there’s no better time to explore other provinces and cities and get to know its people (and bars).
+Newfoundland is home to some of Canada’s best restaurants, and with a population of just half a million people, this province boasts not only beautiful coastlines and picture-perfect ocean views but also the nicest, friendliest people, who also happen to be very talented in the kitchen indeed.

-Climb Signal Hill, you’ll burn calories so you can eat more!
+Climb Signal Hill, and you’ll burn calories so you can eat more!

 While CFA’s such as myself may have been under the guise of Newfoundland as the land of condensed milk in tea, and well, screech in everything, a closer look reveals Fogo Island Inn (which starts at $1675 a night), scrumptious tasting menus at historic heritage buildings and grab and go bites that are downright delicious.